Every young author who submits their writing is acknowledged

 The Story Archive houses more than 350,000 pieces of creative writing and artwork.

-Online: Register each story and submit individually.
+Online: Register each story and submit it individually.
 Submit story.

 By mail: Attach Submission Information on a separate sheet to each work.

-All mailed submissions must be postmarked no later than deadline date.
+All mailed submissions must be postmarked no later than the deadline date of May 14.

 MAIL ALL SUBMISSIONS TO

 SUBMISSIONS MUST MEET THE FOLLOWING CRITERIA

 Original Imaginative Legible

 Handwritten work is preferred (but not required).
 Scan a draft or story synopsis and submit with the final.
 Handwriting provides another dimension of expression.

 Pre-K and Kindergarten participants are permitted to dictate their stories to adults, but any adult editing or re-wording is strongly discouraged.
 Please copy the child's story idea word for word.